Things to do online for free: fun online activities you can take part in from home

 Documentary addict?
 At Documentary Heaven (whose tagline is Food For Your Brain), you can enjoy hundreds of free documentaries on such topics as true crime, philosophy, celebrities, and archaeology.
 Just ignore the ads.

-You can browse our current calendar here, or sign up to our mailing list to be the first to find out more.
+At The Brain Charity, you can browse our current calendar of activities here, or sign up to our mailing list to be the first to find out more.

-You can also contact Suzanne on activities@thebraincharity.org.uk
+You can also contact activities@thebraincharity.org.uk for more information.

 Categories: Advice, Guest blogs